ebjorkeli/Parkinson-model/README.md

 # Parkinson-model
-A Wilson-Cowen type model for Parkinson's disease
+Includes a Jupyter notebook with a Wilson-Cowen type model for Parkinson's disease (cortico-thalamo-basal ganglia circuit).